pingcap/docs-cn/system-variables.md

 > **Note:**
 >
+> Executing `SET GLOBAL` applies immediately on the TiDB server where the statement was issued.
+A notification is then sent to all TiDB servers to refresh their system variable cache, which will start immediately as a background operation.
+Because there is a risk that some TiDB servers might miss the notification, the system variable cache is also refreshed automatically every 30 seconds.
+This helps ensure that all servers are operating with the same configuration.
+>
 > TiDB differs from MySQL in that `GLOBAL` scoped variables **persist** through TiDB server restarts.
-Changes are also propagated to other TiDB servers every 2 seconds [TiDB #14531](https://github.com/pingcap/tidb/issues/14531).
-> Additionally, TiDB presents several MySQL variables from MySQL 5.7 as both readable and settable.
-This is required for compatibility, since it is common for both applications and connectors to read MySQL variables.
-For example: JDBC connectors both read and set query cache settings, despite not relying on the behavior.
+Additionally, TiDB presents several MySQL variables as both readable and settable.
+This is required for compatibility, because it is common for both applications and connectors to read MySQL variables.
+For example, JDBC connectors both read and set query cache settings, despite not relying on the behavior.

 ## Variable Reference